brooksreed/JLS-PPC/README.md

 - schedMPC: solves the MPC optimization with awareness of control packet scheduling
     - The MPC solver requires CVX and is currently set up to use gurobi (but any QP solver hooked into CVX will do).
 Could be modified to use a different solver relatively easily.

+Notes:
+- More detailed comments in code
+- "help <fcn>" should help with i/o
+- Variable names in code closely match the paper in most cases.
+- Constants are in CAPS.